Licences are issued under The Insurance Business (Bailiwick of Guernsey) Law, 2002, as amended ("the Law").

 Which must be fully completed, signed, and dated.

 Narrative business plan

 Spreadsheet business plan

 Fully completed, and supports the details in the business plan.

 Confirmation of the date that the cell's reinsurance takes effect.

-We aim to respond to applicants within 7 calendar days of receipt of an application but this timeframe is indicative only, we cannot be bound by it.
+We aim to respond to applicants within 7 calendar days of receipt of an application.
+However, this timeframe is indicative only, we are not bound by it.